-Essex County Domestic Violence Lawyer
+Essex County Domestic Violence Attorney

 Domestic violence is a terrible crime.
 In addition to the physical suffering of the crime itself, a victim loses the sense of feeling safe in the sanctuary of their own home.
 Of that, there is no doubt.
 But what is in doubt is whether everyone accused of this, or any other crime, is actually guilty.
 The complete unacceptability of domestic violence itself means that any accusations of such ought to meet the highest standards of proof.
 Furthermore, those accused ought to receive the tenacious legal defense they are entitled to.
 That’s what our Essex County domestic violence lawyers aim to give them.